kudashevs/accept-language/README.md

 ## Features

-The package retrieves a language of preference in the format that is pretty similar to the Unicode Locale Identifier.
+The preferred language comes in the format that is pretty similar to the Unicode Locale Identifier.
 The code consists of a mandatory 2-/3-letter primary language subtag and a region subtag separated with an underscore (e.g. `en_GB`).
-There are different possibilities to include other subtags and change the representation of the resulting code.
+The format and a set of subtags can be changed by using various options.

 Main package features:
 - it can return a default language value when a client accepts any language (e.g. `Accept-Language: *`)